 In the area of the yard of this attraction there is also a pool with a size large enough.
 There is also a large enough wantilan (meeting hall), local and foreign visitors can relax there.
 Many of them brought their families, spent time, and enjoyed the atmosphere.
 The tourists can do activities by feeding the Koi Fish with there are hundreds of medium-sized fish swimming back and forth in the pool area.
 Not only fish in the pond area, there are also several other animals in the garden area which are quite well maintained.

 Entrance fee to visit Gunung Kawi Sebatu Temple for adult at IDR 15,000 per person and for children at IDR 10,000 per person.
 The ticket can buy on spot on that day when you arrive at dance venue by cash in IDR (Indonesian Rupiah).

-Other interesting places located near by Sebatu Gunung Kawi Temple to visit is Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Saraswati Temple, Ubud Swing, Tegenungan Waterfall, Tibumana Waterfall, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Spring Temple, Bali Bird Park, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple and Ubud Art Villages.
+Other interesting places located near by Sebatu Gunung Kawi Temple nice to visit is Ubud Monkey Forest, Ubud Art Market, Ubud Palace, Sukawati Painting Market, Saraswati Temple, Bali Swing, Barong Dance, Batubulan Village, Ubud Ayung River Rafting, Tegenungan Waterfall, Tibumana Waterfall, Kintamani Batur Mount Volcano, Elephant Cave, Tegallalang Rice Terrace, Tirta Empul Spring Water Temple, Tampaksiring Gunung Kawi King Memorial, Celuk Village, Bali Coffee Farm, Bali Bird Park, Bali Zoo Park, Butterfly Park, Puseh Batuan Temple and Ubud Art Villages.

-The temple located at Sebatu Village, Tegallalang Distric, Gianyar Regency, Bali – Indonesia.
+The temple located at Sebatu Village, Tegallalang District, Gianyar Regency, Bali – Indonesia.